Memorization is part of our daily schoolwork. We memorize all sorts of things.

 - speeches, or just important parts of speeches

-- lists of things (like the U.S. presidents, states and capitals, kings and queens of England)
+- lists of things (like the U.S. presidents, states and capitals, kings and queens of England, the planets)

 When they’re little they begin with nursery rhymes and progress from there.
 We only spend a minute or two each day, but I’m amazed at all that my kids memorize in that little bit of time when it’s done consistently each day.
 Once they can recite something perfectly they move on and get a new poem or tidbit to memorize.
 We keep each of the things they memorize in little memorization books so they can always go back and look over the things they’ve committed to memory.